almamodev/BioFunctional-AlAlex-API/README.md

 ### Uploading Files

-You can upload files to the KEGG API using a POST request to the `/kegg` endpoint.
+You can upload csv files to the BioFunctional AlAlex API using a POST request to the `/kegg` endpoint.
 The file should be provided as part of the request payload.

 ### Processing Pathways

-Once a file is uploaded, the API processes the pathway information contained within the file.
+Once a file is uploaded, the BioFunctional AlAlex API processes the pathway information contained within the file.
 It extracts interactions, reactions, and relations from the KEGG database.

 ### Updating Data

-The API updates the uploaded file based on the pathway information obtained.
+The BioFunctional AlAlex API updates the uploaded file based on the pathway information obtained.
 It identifies relevant data in the file and modifies it to include pathway interactions and reactions.

 ### Error Handling

-The API handles various error scenarios, such as missing columns in the uploaded file and request exceptions during pathway processing.
+The BioFunctional AlAlex API handles various error scenarios, such as missing columns in the uploaded file and request exceptions during pathway processing.

 ## Dependencies

-The KEGG API relies on the following Python packages:
+The BioFunctional AlAlex API relies on the following Python packages:

 - Flask: A lightweight web framework for building web applications.
 - Flask-Smorest: An extension for Flask that adds support for OpenAPI documentation.